 Teacher Cancellations: If a teacher cancels a group class, she is under no obligation to reschedule it if 15 total group classes have been taught per season.
 If a teacher cancels a private lesson, she is under no obligation to reschedule it unless she has already cancelled 2 previous lessons. * Please note as stated above that both extra group classes and private lessons are scheduled throughout the year that are given by the teacher on her own time.
 These extra lessons are scheduled in the event that the teacher and/or the student miss a private lesson or group class for any reason, including inclement weather, schedule conflicts or illness.

 Dismissals: Unfortunately, there are some situations that may call for the teacher’s dismissal of a student from the program: The teacher reserves the right to dismiss a student at any time under the following circumstances:

-1) Poor attendance- a student continues to miss consecutive lessons, 2) Lack of parent involvement, participation or attendance when required, or 3) Consecutive late tuition payments and/or non-payment.
+1) Poor attendance- a student continues to miss consecutive lessons, 2) Lack of parent involvement, participation or attendance when required 3) Consecutive late tuition payments and/or non-payment, or 4) Missed recitals.

 “Through the process of playing the flute, my daughter is developing the discipline that she can make it through challenging moments as long as she makes the decision to try.
 She is learning that even when something doesn’t come easily to her, she can accomplish it as long as she commits herself to making consistent effort.
 Because Jenni is such a warm, focused, engaging teacher who sets high expectations, my daughter is eager to keep working at building this life skill with her.
 It’s an amazing and delightful process to be a part of.”HW